Mitigating Overfitting in Graph Neural Networks via Feature and Hyperplane Perturbation: EXPERIMENTS

-\textbf{Implementation details.} We implemented all methods using \textit{PyTorch Geometric}\footnote{ https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html}.
-In detail, two layers of GNNs are used for all baselines except for APPNP and GCNII.
-The hidden dimension is set as 64 and we adopted the ReLU with dropout as an activation function.
-The log Softmax is applied for classification.
-A learning ratio of ($1e^{-3}$) and the Adam optimizer with a weight decay ($5e^{-4}$) are used for training.
-We randomly chose 20 nodes per class as training samples except for the WebKB dataset whose size is smaller than the others.
-Then, the remaining nodes are randomly and equally divided into validation and testing nodes except for the citation networks, where we followed \cite{kipf2016semi}.
-The test accuracy is measured at each iteration, and we selected one that achieves the best validation score.
-Our source code is also available at anonymous \textit{github}\footnote{https://anonymous.4open.science/r/Flip-GNN-EAA5}.

-\textbf{Details of other flip-based methods.} Since the first layer of Flip-MLP, Flip-GIN, and Flip-APPNP is a simple projection matrix, we apply Eq. \ref{flip_init} and \ref{flip_plane} followed by a sign flip in Eq. \ref{equality}.
-Since Flip-GAT utilizes an attention layer and the output of the first layer in a flipped space is symmetric to the original ones, we should multiply the negative constant to retrieve the identical attention weights.
-The implementation of these flip-variants can also be found in the provided code above.
+\textbf{Implementation.} To begin with, we set the shifting value in Eq. \ref{flip_init} as $s=0.1$.
+All methods are implemented using \textit{PyTorch Geometric}\footnote{ https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html}.
+The hidden dimension was set to 64, with ReLU activation and dropout applied.
+Log Softmax was used for classification.
+The model was trained with a learning rate of $1e^{-3}$ and the Adam optimizer, including a weight decay of $5e^{-4}$.
+For the training set, we randomly selected 20 nodes per class, except for the WebKB dataset (5 for each class) due to its limited size.
+The remaining nodes were randomly split equally into validation and test sets, while we followed the procedure outlined in \cite{kipf2016semi} for the citation networks.
+Test accuracy with the best validation score was selected for comparison.
+Since the first layer of Shift-MLP and Shift-GCN is a simple projection matrix, we sequentially apply feature shifting, hyperplane shifting, and sign shifting.
+In contrast, Shift-GAT and Shift-FAGCN utilize an attention layer.
+However, the attention is computed after the projection layer, ensuring that the values remain identical in both spaces.
+Thus, the shifting technique for the initial projection matrix can also be applied to other state-of-the-art methods \cite{chien2020adaptive,luan2022revisiting,wang2022powerful}.